 Before delving into the specific topic of bodybuilders, it is essential to have a basic understanding of cholesterol.
 Cholesterol is a waxy, fat-like substance found in the cells of our bodies.
 It plays a vital role in various bodily functions, including hormone production, vitamin D synthesis, and digestion.
 Cholesterol is transported through our bloodstream by lipoproteins, including low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

-For decades, a prevailing myth has circled the fitness community, suggesting that bodybuilders are at a higher risk of developing high cholesterol levels due to their intense training regimens and protein-rich diets.
-However, it’s time to dispel this notion and shed light on the truth.
+For decades, a prevailing myth in the fitness community has suggested that bodybuilders are at risk of high cholesterol due to their intense training regimens and protein-rich diets.
+However, it’s time to dispel this notion with evidence-based insights.
 In this article, we know about Do bodybuilders have high cholesterol, Myth of High Cholesterol in Bodybuilders and also we will delve into the science behind cholesterol levels in bodybuilders and uncover the realities that challenge this widespread misconception.

 Dispelling the Notion